gymb2015/kicad-teardrops/teardrops/README.md

 ## Note 2:
 It is still possible to use the old form of this script (non action plugin).
 The td.py script remains fully functional for independent use.

+## Note 3:
+This version should work with KiCAD 6 nightly.
+If not, please contact me, i'll try to fix it further. :)